-Devices / Interaction technique / Systems (skip this if your paper is primarily experimental)
+Models / Devices / Technique / Systems (skip this if your paper is primarily experimental)

-The primary function of this section is to describe what you have developed, a software, hardware, an algorithm, etc. It MUST allow people to replicate your technique or device.
-Usually, you should explain 1) the design goal (where it will be used, and how you want it to be used), 2) the design rationale (e.g., why you decide to choose A algorithm rather than B algorithm), 3) any tradeoffs you made (e.g., accuracy vs. speed), 4) any technical challenges you face and how did you solve it, how you can be sure your method does not affect the validity of the results., 5) the engineering process (e.g., how did you fabricate the materials, did you use 3D printer, or off the shelf)
+The primary function of this section is to describe what you have developed, a software, hardware, an algorithm, etc. It MUST allow people to replicate your technique.
+Usually, you should explain 1) the big goal (where it will be used, and how you want it to be used), 2) the rationale (e.g., why you decide to choose A algorithm rather than B algorithm), 3) any tradeoffs you made, 4) any technical challenges you face, 5) the development process.

 Common reasons for rejection

-- You describe inadequately, not allowing me to learn or replicate your work, thus I cannot judge your work
+- You describe inadequately, not allowing people to replicate your work

 - Your solution has little technical novelty nor any special challenges or creativity in it